-- a) The company must formalize the rules for managing and controlling of non-conforming products - b) Disposition of non-conforming products must be recorded and the traceability of these products maintained - c) The company must set up a system for managing and processing customer claims - d) In the event of a withdrawal, the company must implement all means to quickly identify the products concerned and must inform its customers of the non-compliance in accordance with the regulations. - e) In accordance with the note of the Scientific Committee for Animal Nutrition (CSNA), in the event of a recall the company should immediately inform the administration. - f) Any report made to the government on the advice of the CSNA "Reporting nonconformities-manual" will be simultaneously transmitted to OQUALIM.
+- a) The company must formalize the rules for managing and controlling of non-conforming products - b) Disposition of non-conforming products must be recorded and the traceability of these products maintained - c) The company must set up a system for managing and processing customer claims - d) In the event of a withdrawal, the company must implement all means to quickly identify the products concerned and must inform its customers of the non-compliance in accordance with the regulations. - e) In accordance with the note of the Scientific Committee for Animal Nutrition (CSNA)"Trade union note Notification of non conformities", in the event of a recall the company should immediately inform the administration. - f) Any report made to the government on the advice of the CSNA "Reporting nonconformities-manual" will be simultaneously transmitted to OQUALIM.